seodn/webcontent/smooth-auto-panel-paint/body-kit-installation.md

 ### Aftercare Guide
 ## Simple Tips to Protect Your New Look
+Proper aftercare helps maintain your body kit’s appearance, paint finish, and fitment quality.
+Following these simple maintenance recommendations can help protect your investment and keep your vehicle looking its best.
 *   **Mind the Curbs:** Custom kits often lower your car's ground clearance, so be careful when parking near high curbs.
 *   **Avoid Automated Car Washes:** Do not use automated brush washes for the first 30 days to let the fresh clear coat settle.
 *   **Gentle Hand Washing:** Wash your vehicle with fresh water, a soft microfibre mitt, and mild car wash soap.